Five common myths about substance use disorder

 2. Substance abuse is nothing but a bad habit, and people can stop anytime they want.

 This is one of the most harmful and untrue misconceptions to have about SUD, yet it is one of the most prevalent.
 Even though we might not say it explicitly, it can be reflected in the way that people with SUD are treated by their loved ones and society as a whole.
 Remarks such as “why don’t you just stop?” are often heard by those with SUD, but it’s difficult to explain that it’s practically impossible for someone with SUD to “just stop.”
 Not only does SUD affect a person’s ability to control substance use, but studies show that over half of those with SUD also have a co-occurring mental disorder and vice versa.
 Certain risk factors can put people at a higher risk for mental disorders, which can in turn trigger brain changes that might lead to other types of disorders.
 You wouldn’t tell a person with diagnosed depression to simply “stop being depressed” — so why is SUD any different?
+3. It’s easy to tell when someone is misusing substances.

 There is a misconception that people with SUD have a specific look, or that they all behave a certain way, but this kind of thinking is based on harmful, false stereotypes.
 Everyone is susceptible to SUD, meaning it’s basically impossible to tell when someone is misusing substances.
 There are certain warning signs that someone might be misusing substances — for example, it’s possible to notice physical symptoms — but these things alone are not enough to guarantee someone has SUD, nor do all people with SUD have obvious physical symptoms.
 By getting ourselves to challenge what we believe a person with SUD looks like or acts like, we can start to reshape how it is treated in our society.